Yo'City: Personalized and Boundless 3D Realistic City Scene Generation via Self-Critic Expansion: Experiments

-\paragraph{Grid-level Experiment.} To further evaluate the spatial and perceptual quality of generated city scenes, we conduct a grid-level experiment between SynCity and Yo'City.
-First, we measure whether each grid region semantically aligns with the target prompt by calculating the Alignment Score, defined as the VQAScore between the grid image and the query “Does this figure show a reasonable grid of \{city prompt\}?”.
+To further evaluate the structural and perceptual quality of generated city scenes, we conduct a grid-level experiment between SynCity and Yo'City.
+First, we measure whether each grid region semantically aligns with the target prompt by calculating the Alignment Score, defined as the VQAScore between the grid image and the query ``Does this figure show a reasonable grid of \{city prompt\}?''.
 This metric reflects the model’s ability to maintain consistent city-related semantics across different regions.
-Second, we assess the Aesthetic Score (with a full mark of 10) of each grid using an aesthetic predictor~\cite{aesthetic_predictor_v2_5} in Tab.~\ref{tab:grid_scores}, which captures the visual appeal and scene fidelity of each grid.
-At the grid level, Yo'City also shows a clear advantage (Alignment Score +0.0355, Aesthetic Score +0.57), being not only more consistent with the global instruction but also superior in overall aesthetic appeal.
+Second, we assess the Aesthetic Score (with a full mark of 10) of each grid using an aesthetic predictor\hyperlink{fn:aesthetic_predictor}{\textsuperscript{\dag}}, which captures the visual appeal and scene fidelity of each grid.
+As summarized in Tab.~\ref{tab:grid_scores}, Yo'City shows a clear advantage at the grid level (Alignment Score +0.0355, Aesthetic Score +0.57), being not only more consistent with the global instruction but also superior in overall aesthetics.